Resuming Sexual Activity After a Heart Attack

 When you and your partner decide to start having sex again, it might be helpful to keep in mind the following:

-If you take nitroglycerin or other nitrates, either regularly or when needed for chest pain, do not use erection-enhancing medicines, such as sildenafil (Viagra), tadalafil (Cialis), and vardenafil (Levitra).
+Erection-enhancing medicine.
+If you take nitroglycerin or other nitrates, either regularly or when needed for angina, do not use erection-enhancing medicines, such as sildenafil (Viagra), tadalafil (Cialis), and vardenafil (Levitra).
 Taking these medicines together can cause a drop in blood pressure, dizziness, and fainting.
 But experts agree that for men with stable coronary disease who are not taking nitroglycerin, erection-enhancing medicines are safe.

 eMedicineHealth Medical Reference from Healthwise